masodik/my-virtual-study/index.md

-I'm glad you are here.
-This is the place I share what I know about topics I am interested in.
-I write about science, history and languages in order to understand these things better.
-My brain can memorize information better if it can share what it knows.
+Welcome on my site.
+Here I explain matter from the field of science, history and languages.
+I am not an expert of these things, I am still learning them, and the goal of these articles is to better understand these topics.